 How Can I Control Scotch Broom?

 Scotch broom can be controlled by various methods depending on the severity and the location of the infestation.
 For small infestations, plants can be pulled or dug.
 Large plants can be cut between flowering and seed production.
-Large plants generally won’t resprout following cutting, but it is typical to see a flush of new seedlings following removal of large Scotch broom stands.
+Large plants generally won’t resprout following cutting, but it is typical to see a flush of new seedlings following the removal of large Scotch broom stands.
 When removing plants, avoid putting any plants with seed pods in compost or yard waste as they can potentially spread plants further.
 Instead, plants should be bagged and disposed of as trash.

 If you feel enamored by the ornamental qualities of Scotch broom, we recommend looking at non-invasive alternatives with similar yellow blooms for spring color.
 In celebration of Oregon’s birthday, we can’t help but recommend the Oregon state flower, Tall Oregon Grape (Mahonia aquifolium).